unilearners/unilearners/README.md

-This is the website for a tutoring company by the name of UniLearners.
+This is the website for a tutoring company by the name of UnI Learners.